ActionFest: ActionFest 2012

 The third annual ActionFest was held on April 12–15, 2012, and honored legendary stunt man Mickey Gilbert with the third annual Lifetime Action Achievement Award.

 The inaugural Chick Norris (Best Female Action Star) Award was given to MMA and Action Film Star Gina Carano.
 Carano received the award in person at ActionFest 2012.
 The Chick Norris award will be given to "a woman working in film today who best represents the spirit, attitude, athleticism and grit of Hollywood legend Chuck Norris."

 Festival Director Colin Geddes returned this year to program the festival.
+The festival saw the regional premieres of Solomon Kane on opening night, and Dragon on closing night.

 ActionFest 2012 Awards

 The ActionFest Award winners for 2012 were: